Our team of board-certified radiologists use the latest techniques to help patients with everything from broken bones to neurological conditions.

 Interventional radiology includes:

 Ablation is a treatment that uses radiofrequency energy or lasers to close varicose veins.
-Varicose veins are twisted, enlarged veins near the surface of the skin.
-We use ultrasound imaging to guide the medical devices through the veins and locate affected areas.

 During a biopsy, we remove a small amount of tissue to study in a lab.
 Depending on the condition, you might need a surgical biopsy or a needle biopsy.
 Imaging helps us locate the affected area and can guide our medical devices during the biopsy.
 CT scans and ultrasounds are commonly used to guide doctors during an image guided biopsy.